bean-mhm/realbloom/README.md

 <!-- INTRODUCTION -->
 ## Introduction

-RealBloom lets you simulate a physically accurate bloom effect for your 3D renders, or any HDR image.
+RealBloom lets you simulate a more physically accurate bloom effect for your 3D renders, or any HDR image.

 [![RealBloom Screenshot][product-screenshot]]